Savings and tax

 When you put your money into a bank or building society account, it may earn interest.
-Interest is money the bank or building society pays you so that they can use your money to fund loans for other people.
+Interest is money the bank or building society pays you in recognition of the fact that they hold (and have use of) your money.

 Interest counts as income for tax purposes according to the date when it is credited to your account.
 Most bank and building society income is taxable.